ayan-kundu/Mycobot-280-pi/README.md

 3. How to programe it both using myblockly and python(in case you are more familiar with)
 4. Two operations I came up while I was at beginers' stage e.g. Fanning and dancing .
 Alongside you will be able to familiarise yourself how to make several meaning ful poses.

+↪️ Please refer to [Setup Mycobot]() dir for setting up the robot to begin working with. 👁️ Don't forget to check ReadMe file first.
+↪️ When your robt is ready(ATOM LED on, Calibration done etc.) refer to either [myBlockly]() or [python]() dir to program the robot. 👁️ Don't forget to check ReadMe file first.

 All detailed instructions are stated here with clean code and visualisation and demonstrations.
 It is hard coding the robot which lets a beginer make the robot do some interesting tasks like : Fanning and later on dancing and so on are amazing to start up with.